Berlin against hate violence – emergency aid fund for affected people

 Submitting an application

-In order to receive financial support from the emergency aid fund, you need to submit an application to the fund agency.
+In order to receive financial support from the emergency aid fund, you need to submit an application to the fund.
+Please note that we can only support people who have low income and little assets, you will find a corresponding form in the beginning of the application.
 We would be happy to help you submit an application and provide advice about the possibilities for support.